Pick up a hardcopy program at the Alumni Center upon checking in.

 Get your creative juices flowing and make decoupage frames, boxes, jewelry, stationery, painted cow bells, and more.
 Materials in Williams' colors, of course!

-SCHOW ATRIUM, SCIENCE QUAD1 - 5PM*
+SCHOW ATRIUM, SCIENCE QUAD

 Paint the Purple Cow (Ages 5+)